Freely-Given-org/Biblelator/Documentation/Installation.md

 * Didn't want to install Git
 * Downloaded zip from https://github.com/openscriptures/BibleOrgSys (15MB) and https://github.com/openscriptures/Biblelator/tree/development
 * Moved two zip files from Downloads folder to C:\Users\Public\Documents
-* Right-clicked the files and choose Extract all...
+* Right-clicked the files and choose Extract all…
 * Had to rename BibleOrgSys-master folder to BibleOrgSys and Biblelator-development to Biblelator
 * Discovered that these folders both had an extra folder inside them, so went into that folder, did Control+A to select all files, Control+X to cut, went back up a level then Control+V to paste and then deleted the now-empty extra folder
 * Now the file Biblelator.py, etc. is in C:\Users\Public\Documents\Biblelator\ and BCVBible.py, etc. is in C:\Users\Public\Documents\BibleOrgSys\